The Fundamentals of Molecular Biology: An Introductory Guide

 Biomolecules are one type of material that cells and other living things make.
 They come in many shapes and sizes and are used for many different things.
 Biomolecules come in four main types: proteins, lipids, carbs, and nucleic acids.

 Molecules make up carbs and are made of carbon, hydrogen, and oxygen atoms.
 They provide energy to life.
 They also help life stay together.
 There are a lot of these compounds in the world.
 Monosaccharides, disaccharides, oligosaccharides, and polysaccharides are the four types of sugar units that make them up.
 Lipids are another important biomolecule found in living things.
 They do many things, such as store energy and send chemical messages.
-They also make membranes that separate cells from their surroundings and divide the inside of the cell into compartments.
-In higher (more complicated) organisms, these compartments give rise to organelles like the nucleus and the mitochondria.
+Also, they make membranes that separate cells from their surroundings and divide the inside of the cell into compartments.
+Moreover, in higher (more complicated) organisms, these compartments give rise to organelles like the nucleus and the mitochondria.

 Biomolecules: Structure and Function

-Structure and function are fundamentally linked in all biomolecules.
-This connection can be changed by things like the surroundings in which a biomolecule exists.
+The structure and function of all biomolecules are fundamentally linked.
+Environmental factors can directly alter this connection.
 Lipids, for example, are hydrophobic, which means they don’t like water.
-When they’re in water, many of them order themselves naturally so that the water-fearing ends of the molecules are protected.
+When they’re in water, many molecules naturally arrange themselves to protect their water-fearing ends.
 The hydrophilic ends, on the other hand, are facing the water.

-Because of this structure, lipid bilayers are made, which are two layers of phospholipid molecules.
+This structure creates lipid bilayers composed of two layers of phospholipid molecules.
 These make up the membranes of cells and organelles.
 In a different example, DNA is a very long molecule.
 If you stretched all the DNA molecules in a human cell to their longest length, it would be about 1.8 meters (6 feet).
 However, the cell nucleus is only about 6 μm across.

 DNA has a very flexible helical structure that lets it become tightly wound and looped.
 This part of DNA’s structure is very important for letting it fit in the cell nucleus, where it does its job of recording genetic traits.